StackVista/stackstate-docs/setup/cli.md

 Follow the steps below to create a configuration file manually (required for Docker install).

 1. Download the ZIP file `sts-cli-VERSION.zip` from [https://download.stackstate.com](https://download.stackstate.com).
-If you ran the Docker install, you will already have this.
+If you ran the Docker install, skip this step and use the ZIP archive you already downloaded.
 2. Copy the file `conf.d/conf.example.yaml` from the ZIP archive and put it in one of the following directories:
   * **Docker:**
     * `conf.d/` - relative to the directory where the CLI is run.